 The Compensation Committee believes that its compensation policies and practices for all employees, including executive officers, do not create risks that are reasonably likely to have a material adverse effect on the Corporation.
-The Corporation believes that appropriate safeguards are in place with respect to compensation programs and policies that assist in mitigating excessive risk-taking that could harm the value of the Corporation or reward poor judgment by executives and employees of the Corporation.
+The Corporation believes that appropriate safeguards are in place with respect to compensation policies and practices that assist in mitigating excessive risk-taking that could harm the value of the Corporation or reward poor judgment by the Corporation's executives and other employees.

-In that regard, the Compensation Committee's independent compensation consultant, Exequity LLP ("Exequity"), conducted a risk assessment in 2013 of the Corporation's compensation policies and practices as they apply to all employees, including the executive officers.
+In that regard, the Compensation Committee's independent compensation consultant, Exequity LLP ("Exequity"), conducted a risk assessment in 2014 of the Corporation's compensation policies and practices as they apply to all employees, including the executive officers.
 Exequity reviewed the design features and performance metrics of the Corporation's cash and stock-based incentive programs along with the approval mechanisms associated with each and determined that the Corporation's policies and practices were unlikely to create risks that are reasonably likely to have a material adverse effect on the Corporation.